thuyanduong/React-Project-Planning-Practice/README.md

 # React Project Planning Practice

-Imagine you are a free lance software developer, and you've accepted a job from a client who needs you help you build a React application.
+Imagine you are a free lance software developer, and you've accepted a job from a client who needs your help to build a React application.
 They send you the following information:

 >I want to start playing competitive Pokemon battling, so I need this app to help me plan and build out my Pokemon team.
 Here are the user stories: As a user, I should see a bunch of Pokemon cards on the page.
 As a user, I should be able to see the stats of any one Pokemon.
 As a user, I should be able to add Pokemon to and remove Pokemon from my team.
 Here's a mock-up of what I envision: